-Appendix G
+American Association of State Highway and Transportation Of| 229

 Occupant Risk Estimation

 for 1500A Vehicle

 G1.
-Introduction

-I
+INTRODUCTION

-n the design of staged attenuation systems, it is necessary to evaluate the performance of attenuation devices with a wide range of vehicles in terms of size and mass.
+n the design of staged attenuation systems, it is necessary to evaluate the performance of attenu- ation devices with a wide range of vehicles in terms of size and mass.
 The current evaluation

 criterion focuses on the 2nd and 90th percentile vehicles and requires testing with a 2,425-lb (1,100- kg) small car vehicle (1100C) and a 5,004-lb (2,270-kg) pickup truck (2270P).
-The smaller 1100C vehicle tests the lower end of the device’s performance and poses a severe test of the occupant risk measures due to the small mass of the vehicle, while the 2270P vehicle evaluates the maximum structural and energy dissipation capacities of the device.
+The smaller 1100C vehicle tests the lower end of the device’s performance and poses a severe test of the occupant risk measures due to the small mass of the vehicle, while the 2270P vehicle evaluates the maximum struc- tural and energy dissipation capacities of the device.

-There is concern that design of crash cushions, terminals, and truck-mounted attenuators (TMAs) to meet the upper and lower bounds of the vehicle fleet does not adequately address the performance of attenuation devices with mid-size sedan vehicles, especially with respect to devices with staged energy-absorption systems.
-In order to address this issue, a test with a 3,307-lb (1,500-kg) sedan vehicle (1500A) has been added to the test matrices for terminals and crash cushions, Tests 38 and 45, respectively.
+There is concern that design of crash cushions, terminals, and truck-mounted attenuators (TMAs) to meet the upper and lower bounds of the vehicle fl eet does not adequately address the performance of attenuation devices with mid-size sedan vehicles, especially with respect to devices with staged en- ergy-absorption systems.
+In order to address this issue, a test with a 3,307-lb (1,500-kg) sedan vehicle (1500A) has been added to the test matrices for terminals and crash cushions, Tests 38 and 45, respec- tively.
 An optional test, No. 54, has also been added to the test matrix for TMAs.
-Due to the cost of conducting an additional crash test with the 1500A vehicle, a procedure has been developed to determine whether or not Tests 38, 45, and 54 are necessary for a given terminal or crash cushion design.
+Due to the cost of conducting an additional crash test with the 1500A vehicle, a procedure has been developed to deter- mine whether or not Tests 38, 45, and 54 are necessary for a given terminal or crash cushion design.

-The procedure consists of estimating the occupant risk values for the 1500A test based on the acceleration trace obtained from Tests 31, 41, or 51.
+The procedure consists of estimating the occupant risk values for the 1500A test based on the ac- celeration trace obtained from Tests 31, 41, or 51.
 Tests 31, 41, and 51 consist of the 2270P vehicle impacting with its centerline aligned with the centerline of the test article.
 These tests involve heavier vehicles impacting under the same conditions as Tests 38, 45, and 54.
 Thus, the acceleration traces from these tests can be used to identify the need for the 1500A tests.
-The acceleration traces can be integrated to obtain the force-deflection characteristics of the test article.
-The force–deflection data can then be applied to the smaller vehicle in order to obtain reasonable estimates of the Occupant Impact Velocity (OIV) and Occupant Ridedown Deceleration (ORD).
+The acceleration traces can be integrated to obtain the force-defl ection characteristics of the test article.
+The force-defl ection data can then be applied to the smaller vehicle in order to obtain reasonable estimates of the Occupant Impact Velocity (OIV) and Occupant Ridedown Deceleration (ORD).
 Note that this analysis will be conservative because the heavier mass of the 2270P vehicle and its higher crush stiffness will produce higher impact forces than will be experienced during a mid-sized vehicle impact.
-Therefore, if the force versus deflection analysis predicts that the terminal, crash cushion, or TMA will meet evaluation guidelines for OIV and ORD for 3,307 lb (1,500 kg), Tests 38, 45, or 54 are not recommended.
+Therefore, if the force versus defl ection analysis predicts that the terminal, crash cushion, or TMA will meet evaluation guidelines for OIV and ORD for 3,307 lb (1,500 kg), Tests 38, 45, or 54 are not recommended.

+230 | Manual for Assessing Safety Hardware

 G2.
-Occupant Risk Values for 1500A Vehicle
+OCCUPANT RISK VALUES FOR 1500A VEHICLE

-The procedure for estimation of the occupant risk values for 3,307-lb (1,500-kg) vehicles is based on the longitudinal acceleration trace from Tests 31, 41, or 51.
-The analysis described below is based exclusively on the CFC 180 filtered longitudinal acceleration trace.
+The procedure for estimation of the occupant risk values for 3,307-lb (1,500-kg) vehicles is based on the longitudinal acceleration trace from Tests 31, 41 or 51.
+The analysis described below is based exclu- sively on the CFC 180 fi ltered longitudinal acceleration trace.
 Lateral and vertical accelerations have virtually no effect on the results of the occupant risk values in head-on crashes with attenuator systems.

-G2.1 Procedure Details
+G2.1 PROCEDURE DETAILS

-1. Define initial conditions and known variables.
+Defi ne initial conditions and known variables.